Everybody needs to be careful with fireworks around their young dogs and older dogs that have not been

 Fireworks Rarely Last Just One Day

 Fireworks happen twice a year on New Year's Eve and July Fourth, and they frequently occur a few days before and after each holiday.
 You might want to condition your dogs to fireworks

 , especially if you live where your dogs will be exposed a couple of weeks out of the year.
 It never hurts to check with your neighbors about their fireworks plans.
 Give them a heads up that you have a dog and ask them to give you a call before they start.

 Just because a dog is noise-sensitive to fireworks, does NOT necessarily mean that will translate into gunshyness, but why take a chance?

 My best gun dog ever, Em, never had a problem with gunfire, but she was so afraid of thunderstorms that we had to build a special top for her kennel run so she couldn't climb out or hurt herself trying.

 but still in full view of everything that was going on.
 Once the fireworks started she became more and more upset and wanted out of the kennel.
 To calm her down they let her out of her crate and she made a break for it.
 They didn't find her for two days.

+The volume and brightness of fireworks is just too much for most dogs and nothing good is going to come from it.
+Please take the time to protect your pets while the possibility of unexpected explosions is around.
 I do my best to keep all my dogs away from any kind of fireworks.
 Even dogs that have been properly conditioned to gunfire can become upset or nervous when exposed to fireworks.
 It just isn't worth it.

+The majority of dogs don't have a problem with it, but some do.
+Why take a chance?
+No point in stressing your dogs out.
 Remember, if you want to shoot fireworks, be safe and have fun.
 Just keep in mind that unexpected noise and stress could create a problem where one doesn't exist.